-The pre-medical studies designation (“pre-med designation”) is designed for undergraduate students who are interested in pursuing doctoral or advanced professional degrees in medicine such as MD, DO, DDS/DMD, PharmD, OD, DPM, DPT or DVM.
-Pre-medical designation status is not intended for students enrolled in QU’s entry-level professional track programs.
-Interested students may enroll in the pre-medical designation after the start of classes.
+The pre-medical studies designation (“designation”) is a university-wide academic track designed for undergraduate students interested in pursuing doctoral degrees in medicine such as MD, DO, PharmD, OD, DPM, DC, DPT or DVM.
+The designation is not designed or intended for students enrolled in Quinnipiac's entry-level clinical degree programs.

-The pre-med designation is not a stand-alone program and is completed in addition to the student’s undergraduate degree and major.
-Application to professional school may require coursework outside of a specific major.
-The pre-med designation allows students to enroll in and track completion of these core requirements.
-While the pre-med designation will cover the majority of standard prerequisite courses, requirements vary by program type and school.
-Students must check their intended programs in advance of the application process to determine whether additional coursework is required to apply.
+The pre-medical studies designation is not a stand-alone program and is completed along with a student’s undergraduate degree and major.
+The designation allows students to enroll in and track completion of courses commonly required by medical schools and other clinical doctorate programs.
+While the designation includes most standard prerequisites, requirements vary by program type and school.
+Students are responsible for checking programs of interest in advance of the application process to determine whether additional coursework is required to apply.

-To receive the pre-medical studies designation upon graduation, the following conditions are required:
+To receive the pre-medical studies designation upon graduation, the following are required:

-1. Cumulative GPA of 3.30 or above in required pre-med designation courses
+1. Cumulative GPA of 3.30 or above for required designation courses

-2. Minimum of 18 credits of pre-med designation coursework must be completed at Quinnipiac
+2. Minimum of 18 credits of designation coursework must be completed at Quinnipiac

-3. All coursework for pre-medical designations must be completed on ground (no online coursework will be accepted)
+3. All designation course requirements must be completed on ground (no online coursework accepted)

-4. All attempts for repeated courses will determine GPA eligibility (grades will not be “replaced” for repeated courses)
+4. All designation course attempts are calculated to determine GPA eligibility (no grade “replacement” for repeated courses)

-5. If coursework is completed elsewhere, it must be transferred in as QU credits and listed on the QU transcript.
+5. If designation coursework is completed elsewhere, it must be transferred in as QU credits and listed on the QU transcript to count towards designation completion.

-In addition to strong academic performance, pre-med designation students must actively pursue opportunities throughout their undergraduate years that help them gain knowledge about the healthcare field and their intended profession.
-A wide range of skills and competencies should be developed through experiences such as:
+In addition to strong academic performance, pre-medical students need to actively pursue opportunities throughout their undergraduate years that help them gain knowledge about the healthcare field and their intended profession.
+A wide range of skills and competencies should be developed through involvement in:

-• extended exposure to healthcare (shadowing, clinical work, volunteering, etc.)
+• healthcare exposure (shadowing, clinical work, volunteering, etc.)

 • research outside of the curriculum

-Active participation in Pre-Health Advising Office educational workshops, advising and events is expected.
-Students should carefully review the AAMC's Core Competencies for Entering Medical Students and other pre-medical resources available through the Association of American Medical Colleges.
+Active participation in pre-med educational workshops, advising, and events is expected.
+Students should work toward developing the AAMC's Pre-Med Competencies for Entering Medical Students and utilize pre-medical resources available through the Association of American Medical Colleges.

 Transfer Students

 Students who transfer to Quinnipiac University and wish to receive the pre-medical studies designation must complete a minimum of 18 credits of the required designation coursework at QU.
-Grades received for pre-med designation courses taken at other universities may be utilized for transfer student GPA calculations to determine eligibility.
+Grades received for designation requirements taken at other universities may be utilized for transfer student GPA calculations to determine eligibility.

 Advanced Placement Credits

-Some professional schools may accept AP credits provided that applicants complete courses for which AP credit has been granted with a higher level course in the same discipline.
-Other schools, including many medical schools, do not accept AP credits as a replacement for prerequisite science courses.
-Students are encouraged to check with the specific AP policies and course requirements of any graduate health profession program to which they intend to apply.
+The vast majority of Quinnipiac pre-med students opt not to utilize AP credits for entry-level biology and chemistry for strategic purposes (medical school policy or preference, and MCAT prep).
+Some professional schools may accept AP credits for required sciences provided that applicants complete advanced college coursework in the same discipline.
+Other schools, including many medical schools, either do not accept or do not prefer AP credits for prerequisite science courses.
+Students are encouraged to check with the specific AP policies for course requirements of any graduate or professional degree program to which they intend to apply.

 Online Coursework